 Is Your Customers’ Data Secure?

-Fraud: It’s always been there.
+With more digital services users than ever before ($5 trillion dollars have moved online), data security is top of mind for most businesses, especially in the finance industry.
+More users and more data mean more opportunities for fraudsters to wreak havoc.
+Are you prepared?
+Is your customer’s data secure?
+Fraud: Itā€™s always been there.
 The banking industry has always been protecting consumers and bad actors have always tried to steal and monetize data.
 This has not changed.
-What HAS changed in the last 5 years is that the number of digital services and products has increased and the access to tools and technology have increased – both for companies and for fraudsters.
-First let’s look at the two types of data that a company has access to:
+What HAS changed in the last 5 years is that the number of digital services and products has increased and the access to tools and technology has increased – both for companies and for fraudsters.
+First, let’s look at the two types of data that a company has access to:

-- Historical Data: Information an organization has about their customers based on their history of doing business together.
+1. Historical Data: Information an organization has about their customers based on their history of doing business together.
 Transaction history, payment metrics, demographic information, account balances, contact information, and more.

-- Network Data: Information from outside the organization that helps connect the dots across consumer data — looking for patterns and insight into behaviors.
+2. Network Data: Information from outside the organization that helps connect the dots across consumer data — looking for patterns and insight into behaviors.

 Companies collect information and invest in technology that allows them to better analyze and use it for insights to improve their business.
-Without the advancement in the technology world this would not have been possible.
+Without the advancement in the technology world, this would not have been possible.
 Technology enables us to tackle the problems more efficiently.
-BUT the fraudsters also have access to the same tech and systems that businesses do.
+But the fraudsters also have access to the same tech and systems that businesses do.
 Fraudsters are getting smarter and they are working very hard to create volumes of randomized data and launch sophisticated attacks that we have never seen before.
 It continues to evolve.
-Always been there but it’s becoming more complex and challenging.
+Always been there but itā€™s becoming more complex and challenging.
 The increase in traffic online means the stakes are higher than ever before.

 The challenges we are seeing in data security are because of three things:

-- Increased Access
+1. Increased Access

-- Innovative Technology
+2. Innovative Technology

-- Increased Expectations from Consumers
+3. Increased Expectations from Consumers

 We have already touched on the first two challenges, so let’s explore the third one facing the finance industry: Increased Expectations from Consumers.
-Consumers want safety/security AND want instant access to credit.
+Consumers want safety/security and want instant access to credit.
 They expect it.
 They are getting used to instant credit being offered.
 And they are only going to engage with organizations they trust.

 INDUSTRIES GAIN TRUST WITH CONSUMERS WITH THIS FORMULA: